aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathfraction/__init__/_index.md

 ## __init__ {#imathelement-imathelement}
-Initializes MathFraction with the specified numerator, denominator and type
+Initializes a MathFraction of type 'Bar' with the specified numerator and denominator

 ```python